Getting to Kenai Fjords

 Kenai Fjords National Park is located just outside the town of Seward in south-central Alaska, 126 miles south of Anchorage.
 Even though the park is often inaccessible during the winter months, Seward is accessible year-round via the Seward Highway, a National Scenic Byway.

-Kenai Fjords National Park Information Center
+Kenai Fjords National Park Visitor Center

 Google Map Coordinates: 60.1165108,-149.4405508

 Exit Glacier Nature Center and trail head for the Harding Icefield Trail